lzim/mtl/session02/s02_learner/mtl_session02_see.md

 - Patients who have requested restricted access to their information have asterisks *******
 - Patient information correponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
 - Providers can filter to find specific patients, or produce reports.
 - What **data** tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
-What column shows you the session number (EBP template) that the patient is on.
+What column shows you the session number (EBP template) that the patient is on?
 - What **viz** tab would you use to see what the most common service encounters or visits are?
 - Are there services that have been increasing over time?
 Are there services that have been descreasing over time?

 ## With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.